Brad Pitt, Angelina Jolie, Johnny Depp and Amber Heard Shredding Reputations In The Name Of Divorce

-Brad Pitt, Angelina Jolie, Johnny Depp and Amber Heard seem to be busily sacrificing each other’s hard-won public reputation at the altar of divorce.
+Brad Pitt, Angelina Jolie, Johnny Depp and Amber Heard seem to be busily sacrificing each other’s hard-won public reputation on the altar of divorce.
 Fans hang on every word.
 Much like the children of divorce, they feel every insult, and they take sides depending on their point of view.

 Brad Pitt and Angelina Jolie have enjoyed a reputation for kindness, generosity, and benevolence.
 Brad Pitt and Angelina Jolie helped rebuild New Orleans and undertook numerous weighty causes over many years.

 Brad Pitt and Angelina Jolie adopted children from all over the world, as well as having their own.
-Their story made fans feel great about them both separately and together.
+Their story made fans feel great about them, both separately and together.

 Johnny Depp and Amber Heard were adored by fans, separately.
 Their short marriage was a blip on the radar of Johnny Depp’s long and celebrated career as one of the most amazing actors in the history of movies.

 Recently, Johnny Depp has relaunched his music career as well, as a member of Hollywood Vampires with Alice Cooper and Joe Perry.
-Amber Heard is a beautiful and promising young movie star, with a great career as well.
+Amber Heard is a beautiful and promising young movie star with a great career as well.

-For Brad Pitt, Angelina Jolie, and their children Maddox 15 years old, Pax 13, Zahara 11, Shiloh 10 and the 8-year-old twins Knox and Vivienne the high-profile statements and allegations made at the beginning of the sudden separation have gained attention that may prove to be highly detrimental to all concerned.
+For Brad Pitt, Angelina Jolie, and their children, who are Maddox, 15 years old, Pax, 13, Zahara, 11, Shiloh, 10, and the 8-year-old twins, Knox and Vivienne, the high-profile statements and allegations made at the beginning of the sudden separation have gained attention that may prove to be highly detrimental to all concerned.

-Brad Pitt has been exonerated of all the allegations made by Angelina Jolie by the FBI and the LA DCFS, according to The Daily Mail, Still the damage to Brad Pitt’s reputation remains, though eventually, it could haunt Angelina Jolie even more.
+Brad Pitt has been exonerated of all the allegations made by Angelina Jolie by the FBI and the LA DCFS, according to The Daily Mail, Still the damage to Brad Pitt’s reputation remains, although eventually, it could haunt Angelina Jolie even more.
 Fans are divided on what to believe.

 Johnny Depp was similarly accused by Amber Heard of spousal abuse.
-Such accusations whether born of fact or faulty perception, have seeded headlines, rumors, exaggerations, and even hoaxes.
+Such accusations, whether born of fact or faulty perception, have seeded headlines, rumors, exaggerations, and even hoaxes.

 Johnny Depp and Amber Heard YouTube videos like the one below are fairly obviously contrived.
-In the video below someone disguised as Johnny Depp, is having some sort of temper tantrum.
+In the video below, someone disguised as Johnny Depp is having some sort of temper tantrum.
 The setting looks more like an ordinary tract home than the kind of house Johnny Depp and Amber Heard would own.

 Perhaps there will be an upcoming film by these hoaxers featuring Brad Pitt and Angelina Jolie?
 If there is, be sure to check for obvious mistakes and photographic slight of hand.

-Fake Johnny Depp in the video above seems to be larger than Depp and possibly looks more like Burt Reynolds, though it is hard to tell.
-The woman [fake Amber Heard] in the foreground of the camera craftily causes the depth of field to focus on her back and blur the male in the background [fake Johnny Depp.]
+The fake Johnny Depp in the video above seems to be larger than Depp and possibly looks more like Burt Reynolds, although it is hard to tell.
+The woman [fake Amber Heard] in the foreground of the camera craftily causes the depth of field to focus on her back and blur the male in the background [fake Johnny Depp].

 Even if it was Johnny Depp and Amber Heard, nothing really happens in the video, and it is hard to see anything at all of the figure supposed to represent Johnny Depp.
 Perhaps if fake Depp took off his sunglasses and huge hat disguise in the house, he’d be able to find things in his kitchen cabinets a bit easier and would not be slamming into things?

-Angelina Jolie and Brad Pitt are now allegedly, worried about how all this media coverage is going to impact their children.
-Angelina Jolie’s attorney apparently didn’t get that memo as court papers surface showing Jolie’s attorney’s letterhead and enough inflammatory material for dozens of hurtful headlines.
+Angelina Jolie and Brad Pitt are now allegedly worried about how all this media coverage is going to impact their children.
+Angelina Jolie’s attorney apparently didn’t get that memo as court papers surfaced showing Jolie’s attorney’s letterhead and enough inflammatory material for dozens of hurtful headlines.

 Angelina Jolie’s attorney, Laura Wasser, is quoted in Fox News, insinuating Brad Pitt has something to hide.